Limited Liability Company – D.O.O.

 What is the main source of law authorising this entity form?

-The Company Law
+The Company Law.

-Give a brief summary of this entity form, including
+Give a brief summary of the entity form:

 Does the entity possess separate legal personality?

-Yes, AD has legal personality.
+Yes, an AD has legal personality.

 (Maximum) period of existence